 30.2 x 24.6 cm ⏐ 11.9 x 9.7 in (300dpi)

 DAVID NUNUK / SCIENCE PHOTO LIBRARY DAVID NUNUK / SCIENCE PHOTO LIBRARY

 NASA deep space network.
-Spacecraft-tracking radio antenna at Tidbinbilla near Canberra, Australia, that forms part of the NASA deep space network (DSN).
-This parabolic dish antenna is 70 metres (230 feet) in diameter, the largest antenna at the Tidbinbilla station.
-Other antennae at this station are two 34 metre diameter antennae and one 26 metre antenna.
-Together they provide a radio link to track spacecraft that take part in deep space interplanetary missions, or satellites orbiting the earth.
-Apart from this DSN station in Australia, NASA has identical stations in Spain and the USA.
+Spacecraft-tracking radio antennae at Tidbinbilla near Canberra, Australia, that form part of the NASA deep space network (DSN).
+At right (background) is a dish antenna 70 metres (230 feet) in diameter, the largest antenna at the Tidbinbilla station.
+At left & lower right are two 34 metre antennae.
+There is also a 26 metre antenna at this station.
+Together they provide a radio link to track spacecraft that take part in deep space interplanetary missions, or track satellites orbiting the earth.
+Apart from this DSN station in Australia, NASA has stations in Spain and the USA.
 Combined these stations provide continuous 24 hour tracking of spacecraft.

 Model release not required.
 Property release not required.